-"I love football, I bleed garnet and gold," said Turner.
+"I love football.
+I bleed garnet and gold," said Turner.
 "But I wouldn't miss this for the world.
 This is marvelous."

 "The waiting's the hardest part," said Michelle, her face sprinkled with silver glitter and her hair pulled back in neat French braids tied with silver bows.
-"I have no idea how we did," she said while her mom patted her back.
+"I have no idea how we did," she said while her mother patted her back.
 "But I'm pretty sure we'll do good."

 Band directors who must stay silent and off the field while their bands perform are prone to doing their share of gloating.

-"This is the best performance I've seen them do in five years - I've waited for this," said Pasco High's band director, Michael Wickersheim.
-"I'm so proud of them - they just took the ball and ran with it."
+"This is the best performance I've seen them do in five years.
+I've waited for this," said Pasco High's band director, Michael Wickersheim.
+"I'm so proud of them.
+They just took the ball and ran with it."